 The Lower Raritan Watershed Partnership is happy to host this repository of reports and resources specific to the Lower Raritan Watershed.
-These documents were developed by ourselves, our project partners, our LRWP volunteers, students and interns, and our Rutgers University research collaborators.
+These documents were developed by ourselves, our project partners, our LRWP volunteers, students and interns, our Rutgers University research collaborators, and environmental consultants.
 The materials include land inventories, GIS analyses, water quality reports and much much more.
 All rights are held by the authors.

 February 2018 – The Raritan River and the Revolutionary War

 Rutgers Undergraduate James Spinelli developed this video as part of his coursework for Professor JeanMarie Hartman’s Fall 2016 course “Tracing the Raritan”.
 In this presentation, James looks at the Raritan River as a key factor in many of the events that occurred during the Revolutionary War.
 The presentation identifies four sites of fighting within the Raritan Basin, and considers how the environment of the River and River basin influenced the battles and benefited the Continental Army.

 February 2018 – Issues Overview: Phragmites Australis in the Lower Raritan

 Rutgers Undergraduate Adam Rusak developed this video as part of his coursework for Professor JeanMarie Hartman’s Fall 2016 course “Tracing the Raritan”.
 In this presentation, Adam looks at the invasive European species of Phragmites Australis that dominates the tidal wetlands of the Lower Raritan Watershed.
 Adam provides an overview of various impacts of Phragmites Australis on the terrestrial and aquatic ecosystem, including fire danger, decreasing evaporation, influences on the nitrogen cycle, an increase of monoculture, and other impacts on viewshed and waterfowl.